kalananti-id/lower-primary/README.md

-# lower-primary-unit-1
+# lower-primary
-Slides for Unit 1
+Slides for Semester 1 & 2